UiL-OTS-labs/jspsych-output/README.md

 jsPsych documentation.
 The most significant variable is the first, **trial_type** because that determines where you can look for the meaning of the other variables of the same jsPsych trial.
-For example, in a visual lexical decision task with a visual prime, a trials starts with a fixation cross, then a prime and then a (non-)word again.
+For example, in a visual lexical decision task with a visual prime, a trial starts with a fixation cross, then a prime and then a (non-)word again.
 In terms of jsPscych those are 3 trials. the cross, the prime and the (non-)word.
 They are all presented with the same plugin called:
 *html-keyboard-response*.
 In order to see the meaning of the other variables